genzmiracle6800/NEW_CryptoDrainer_June2023/README.md

 # THIS IS A DEMO.
-TO BUY THE FULL REPOSITORY CONTACT ME ON TELEGRAM http://t.me/Hacker_Mikei
+TO BUY THE FULL REPOSITORY CONTACT ME ON TELEGRAM http://t.me/Hacker_Mikei or BUY HERE with 25% DISCOUNT https://hackermikei.mysellix.io/product/6481a34b5c464
 # PRICE 0.02 BTC
 # 💡 Features
 * Simple design